 For 36 months, the EU-Citizen.Science will coordinate the European Citizen Science landscape by developing three interconnected lines of activity:

 (i) coordination of citizen science actions and leveraging of existing resources in the presently fragmented landscape of Citizen Science in Europe,

 (ii) engagement of quadruple helix stakeholders at all levels (local, national and European), and

-(iii) creation of a mutual learning space and a set of comprehensive codesigned training modules for the different target audiences.
+(iii) creation of mutual learning space and a set of comprehensive codesigned training modules for the different target audiences.

 Moreover, following a transparent, open and inclusive approach, EU-Citizen.Science will promote interdisciplinary, cross-border, cross-sector collaboration, and give rise to significant social innovation and new business models through the creation of new partnerships and the provision of novel sustainability-supporting tools.
 Ecsite will lead the dissemination, exploitation, and strategic communication of the project’s events and results.
-The EU.Citizen.Science project involves 14 partners and 9 third parties, representing 14 European Member States and a variety of stakeholders ranging from universities, NGOs, local authorities, CSOs and natural history museums, along with several other project supporters.
-Many of the partners are already engaged in other SwafS projects related to RRI, co-creation and citizen science, as well as numerous initiatives at national or local level.
+The EU.Citizen.Science project involves 14 partners and nine third parties, representing 14 European Member States and a variety of stakeholders ranging from universities, NGOs, local authorities, CSOs and natural history museums, along with several other project supporters.
+Many of the partners are already engaged in other SwafS projects related to RRI, co-creation and citizen science, as well as numerous initiatives at the national or local level.